mib1185/ha-addon-syslog/README.md

 ![Supports aarch64 Architecture][aarch64-shield] ![Supports amd64 Architecture][amd64-shield] ![Supports armhf Architecture][armhf-shield] ![Supports armv7 Architecture][armv7-shield] ![Supports i386 Architecture][i386-shield]

- ... to send your HAOS logs to a remote syslog server
+ ... to send your HAOS logs to a remote syslog server.
+UDP and TCP transport is support, as also TLS encrypted transport.

 ## How to use this repository